A VPN kill switch is a crucial feature that helps you instantly cut off your internet connection and prevent potential data leaks.

 Having a kill switch feature is very important for a VPN.
 Most of the top VPNs have this feature, such as:

-- ExpressVPN: ExpressVPN is known for its speed and reliability and comes with a kill switch.
+- ExpressVPN is known for its speed and reliability and comes with a kill switch.
 It keeps you safe even if your VPN connection is interrupted.

 2. What Data Leaks Can a VPN Kill Switch Prevent?